arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/content.md

 ### Custom Branding

-The Arduino Cloud for Business allows the configuration of custom branding for available spaces.
+The Arduino Cloud for Business allows the configuration of custom branding for your spaces.
 This feature provides the flexibility to customize the appearance of the cloud environment.

 To access the **Custom Branding** option, navigate to the **Space Settings** on the left sidebar of the Cloud space.

 ![Custom Branding - Space Settings](assets/custom-branding-1.png "Space Settings")

 Select the **Custom Branding** page from the left sidebar inside the **Space Settings**.
-This page offers **Basic** and **Advanced** options for configuring custom branding and white labelling.
+This page offers **Basic** and **Advanced** options for configuring custom branding and white labeling.

-Under the **Basic** option, you can customize the logo and toggle the visibility of the Arduino logo on the sidebar.
+Under the **Basic** option, you can customize your logo and toggle the visibility of the Arduino logo on the sidebar.

 ![Custom Branding - Basic Options](assets/custom-branding-2.png)

-  - **Your Logo:** You can upload your custom logo in `JPEG` or `PNG` format, with a maximum size of 500 KB.
+  - **Your Logo:** You can upload your custom logo in `JPEG` or `PNG` format, with a maximum size of 500 kb.

     The custom logo will be displayed on the Arduino Cloud sidebar and home page.
-The **Icon Logo** is used on platform's sidebar.
-The **Horizontal Logo** is used on your space's Home Page.
+The **Icon Logo** is used on the platform's sidebar, while the **Horizontal Logo** is used on your space's Home Page.
 It is recommended to use a ratio of *1:1* for the **Icon Logo** and a ratio of *3:1* for the **Horizontal Logo**.

-  - **Arduino Logo:** You can turn the visibility of the Arduino logo on or off on the sidebar.
+  - **Arduino Logo:** You can toggle the visibility of the Arduino logo on the sidebar.

-If you have applied custom branding logo and toggled the Arduino logo, your **Basic** configuration page will resemble the following image:
+If you have applied a custom branding logo and toggled the Arduino logo, your **Basic** configuration page will resemble the following image:

 ![Custom Branding - Complete Basic Options](assets/custom-branding-2-1.png)